 Astronomy is an exciting hobby!
 It ignites our curiosity of the fascinating universe around us.
 Unfortunately buying your first telescope can be an extremely complicated task.
 You can easily find yourself lost in technical jargon and endless options available.
-Beginner shoppers often jump into buying an unsuitable telescope, get frustrated trying to use it and eventually even give up on pursuing astronomy all together.
+Beginner shoppers often jump into buying an unsuitable telescope, get frustrated trying to use it and eventually even give up on pursuing astronomy altogether.
 The following guide explains everything you need to know before buying your first telescope.
-We’ve also short-listed our Top 3 Telescopes for beginners, enthusiasts and amateur astronomers.
+We’ve also short-listed our Top 2 Telescopes for beginners, enthusiasts and amateur astronomers.

 What is the MOST Important Feature in a Telescope?

 The #1 feature of any telescope is: Aperture.
 Aperture is the diameter of the telescope’s main optical component (consisting of either a lens or mirror).
 The larger the aperture is the more light comes in the telescope and the brighter your image will be.
 A telescope’s function is to simply enhance the light of the moon, stars and galaxies thus allowing us to see them in the dark.
 With a large aperture you will be able to see more stars and see them more clearly.
 When we look at the stars with our naked eye we can only see the brightest ones.
 This is because our pupil acts as a very small “lens” and can only gather very little light.

 Is the Biggest Aperture the Best Choice for Me?

 Not necessarily.
 While a bigger aperture will result in a brighter and better image, it will also mean that your telescope will be larger, heavier and normally more expensive.
 Even more important than aperture is where you will be using your telescope the most.